mIwr/vkid-dart-sdk/README.md

 Pass authorize link to webview.
 Also include NavigationDelegate for preventing redirect navigation requests.
 See [example](./example/lib/ui/oauth_screen_mobile.dart) for details
 On success authorization you will be redirected by uri from redirect_uri + query parameters

-- Front-end mode: Block redirect from id.vk.com on webview context (Prevent navigation request).
+- Front-end mode: Block redirect from id.vk.ru on webview context (Prevent navigation request).
 Also you need extract 'code' and 'device_id' parameters from query for exchanging OAuth token
 - Back-end mode: If VK app is web, don't block redirect.
 Otherwise block it and process authorization data

 ### Retrieve OAuth token